ryanpfalz/azure-devops-testplans-playwright/README.md

 ##### Service Connection

-A service connection needs to be created to enable release of the `WebApplication1` code to the App Service created above.
+A service connection needs to be created to enable the release of the `WebApplication1` code to the App Service created above.
 Follow [this guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) to create a service connection to your Azure subscription.

 ##### Release stages and tasks